mingjiewong/htx-assessment/README.md

 2. Set up a Bastion host for SSH access to the EC2 instances, and
 3. Set up an Application Load Balancer (ALB).

 **Note**: _Requires an AWS account with the necessary permissions to create and manage resources.
-Proceed to guide [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) on how to create an AWS Access Key ID and Secret Access Key to gain that necessary permissions._
+Proceed to the guide [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) on how to create a user with an AWS Access Key ID and Secret Access Key to gain the necessary permissions.
+For convenience, you can attach the following policies to the user: `AmazonEC2FullAccess`, `AmazonVPCFullAccess`, and `IAMFullAccess`.
+However, be aware that these policies grant a broad range of permissions, which may not adhere to the principle of least privilege.
+It is advisable to create custom policies that grant only the specific permissions required for your tasks to enhance security._

 **Further Notes**:
 - _The following instructions assume the use of Terraform 1.9.8._